yasser-sobhy/Gurra/docs/App.md

-#App is Gurra's root component, it manages the lifecycle of a Gurra app.
+#App is Gurra's root component.
+It manages the lifecycle of a Gurra app.

     import QtQuick 2.7
 	import QtQuick.Controls 2.0